3kh0/ext-remover/README.md

 Credit bypassi for finding and making this exploit!

-So...
-How does it work?
+## How does it work
 Well, it's pretty basic.
-It finds extensions and displays them on this page with some toggle switches
+It finds extensions and displays them on this page with some toggle switches.

 ![image](https://yeeteeyt.github.io/exploitbranch.png)

 then, it detects when the toggle switch is toggled, and for what extension, then compiles a message to chrome that says "hey, turn this off for me".
 Chrome, mistaking this for the webstore complies.

 ![image](https://yeeteeyt.github.io/exploitgrid.png)

 ## v106 and above